raccoongang/edx-calendar-tab/README.md

 # Basic usage

 From the very beginning after calendar tab is enabled, there is no any google calendar associated with current course, so staff has to initialize one at first time by submitting "Initiate course google calendar" button.

 Application then creates new Google Calendar (from behalf of Google service account) and associates it with the current Course.
 This Calendar is private and can't be seen out of service account.

 After initialization new google calendar is rendered on the tab.

 Students and Staff can create/update/delete events.
 Students can't update/delete event they don't own.
 Staff can.

 Events may be edited via dialog box(on double click), by dragging (whole event or its start/end border).

 ADDITIONAL NOTES:

-  As the OpenEdx [documentation](https://openedx.atlassian.net/wiki/display/AC/Adding+a+new+course+tab) says:
+  As the [Open edX documentation] says:

     The course stores a static list of its tabs in the database, and this list is only updated when one of the following actions take place: